 If you have a large risk capacity, then investing in individual stocks is an option.
 Unlike diversified investments, it is actually possible to double your wealth within just a few months or even in days.

-If you had purchased Tesla shares at the start of 2023, you would have more than doubled your invested capital by the end of July (performance of 126 percent in US dollars).
-The stock of semiconductor maker Nvidia more than tripled in value since the start of the year as it rode the wave of euphoria surrounding artificial intelligence.
+If you had purchased Netflix shares in October 2023, you would have more than doubled your invested capital by October 2024 (performance in US dollars).
+The stock of semiconductor maker Nvidia nearly tripled in value since the start of 2024 as it rode the wave of euphoria surrounding artificial intelligence.
 Tupperware is another notable example of a stock that rapidly doubled in value.
 At the end of July, 2023, the value of Tupperware’s stock more than doubled within just two days.
 Important: There are, of course, also numerous examples of stocks whose value shrank enormously within short periods of time.

 Huge climbs in the prices of individual stocks do happen from time to time, but massive price drops are also common.
 And the risk of investing in individual companies is not limited to short-term losses.
 The value of a company can also decline over long periods of time.
 In the worst case, a stock can become completely worthless.
 By contrast, with diversified investments (diversified ETFs, for example), the longer you hold the investment, the lower the risk of loss becomes.